dave-malone/pcfdev-spring-cloud-services/README.md

 `./deploy-local.sh`

-## Spring Cloud Services
+## Accessing Spring Cloud Services

-Once SCS Has been deployed, you can access the dashboards via scsbroker.local.pcfdev.io.
+Once SCS Has been deployed, you can access the dashboards via [](scsbroker.local.pcfdev.io).
 The default admin user credentials can be used to authenticate.

+Services should be visible to all orgs and all spaces in the marketplace:

+`cf marketplace`

 ## TODO